viamrobotics/docs/docs/rover-resources/rover-tutorial.md

 <img src="../img/viam-rover/pi4.jpg" style="max-width:400px;width:100%" alt="Raspberry Pi 4" />

-Any Raspberry Pi 4 works as long as it runs the 64 bit Raspberry Pi OS.
+Any Raspberry Pi 4 works as long as it runs the 64-bit Raspberry Pi OS.

 #### MicroSD card and an adapter/reader